 "The consummate consigliere in terms of client service," with "excellent recall, in-depth knowledge and exceptionally good judgment," (The Legal 500 2017), and "an outstanding trial lawyer [.]"
 (Chambers USA 2015)

-Joseph Ostoyich is Chair of the firm’s Litigation Department in Washington, D.C.
-He has more than two decades of experience representing some of the world’s leading companies in bet-the-company price fixing, monopolization and the full gamut of antitrust litigation in U.S. courts and in investigations in industries ranging from high-technology to paper, chemicals, foundry, energy, transportation and agricultural commodities.
+Joseph Ostoyich is a senior partner of the firm, a member of its Executive Committee, and Chair of the firm's Litigation Department in Washington, D.C.
+He has more than twenty-five years of experience representing some of the world's leading companies in bet-the-company price fixing, monopolization and the full gamut of antitrust litigation in U.S. courts and in merger and non-merger investigations in industries ranging from high-technology to paper, chemicals, foundry, energy, transportation and agricultural commodities.

 Mr. Ostoyich recently received a defense verdict as lead trial counsel in an eight week bench trial against the Federal Trade Commission on charges that his client conspired to fix prices directly and through an industry association.
 The Commission's decision to dismiss six of its own counts marked the first time in two decades that the Commission ruled against its own claims.
 This case earned Mr. Ostoyich and the trial team recognition as “Legal Lions” in Law360's Weekly Verdict: Legal Lions & Lambs (February 14, 2014) and the award for Behavioral Matter of the Year- Americas by the Global Competition Review (April 14, 2015).